Eastleigh F.C.

+Originally formed as Swaythling Athletic in 1946, they joined the Hampshire League in 1950.
+In 1977, they changed their name to Swaythling before changing again in 1980 to Eastleigh.
+They were founder members of the Wessex League ahead of the 1986–87 season.
+Eastleigh remained at this level until they won the division in 2002–03.
+They subsequently joined the Southern League Eastern division, Isthmian League and Conference South over the following years.
+After two unsuccessful play-off attempts, Eastleigh were promoted to the top division of non-League as champions in the 2013–14 season.
+They play their home matches at The Silverlake Stadium.

 History

 Formation to Wessex League (1946–1986)

 The club was formed on 22 May 1946 by Derik Brooks and a group of friends in the Fleming Arms public house in Swaythling, Southampton and originally known as Swaythling Athletic, which then changed to Swaythling.
 The club began playing home matches firstly on Southampton Common and then at 'Westfield' in Swaythling.
 In 1950 they joined the Hampshire League.
 In keeping with their early progress, the club moved to a new ground at Ten Acres in 1957 – which remains their home to this day.
 In 1980 the club were renamed Eastleigh.
 Eastleigh were consistently one of the stronger teams in the top tier of the Hampshire League, Division One, in the early 1980s and they achieved their highest final position of 4th (three times: in 1982, 1984 and 1985.)
-Their first match in the FA Cup was a 2–1 success against Southern League side Poole Town in 1981.
+Their first match in the FA Cup under the Eastleigh name was a 2–1 success against Southern League side Poole Town in 1981.
 They went on to beat Melksham Town in the next round before succumbing 2–4 to another Southern League side, Dorchester Town.